Dana Rohde, PhD

 Collapse Overview

 Dr. Rohde was inducted into the Academy of Medical Educators with the inaugural class in 2001.
 In 2018, she was appointed the AME Sexton Sutherland Endowed Chair in Human Anatomy.
+She created a series of workshops integrating yoga with anatomy.
+These workshops cover musculoskeletal anatomy, peripheral neuropathies vs radiculopathies, as well as neuroanatomy and the neurological exam.
+She has taught these workshops to medical students, physical therapy students and faculty, and medical residents.

 Collapse ORNG Applications